Become a Board Member

 Roles of the Board Members:

 As a state agency, the Minnesota Board of Behavioral Health and Therapy's mission and primary responsibility is to protect the public through effective licensure and enforcement of the statutes and rules governing its licensees to ensure a standard of competent and ethical practice.
 Board members serve in the critical role of setting and enforcing licensure and continuing education requirements.
-Board members also take disciplinary or corrective action against licensees who engage in incompetent or unethical practice.
+Board members also take disciplinary or corrective action against licensees who engage in incompetent or unethical practices.

 The Board meets four times a year and conducts various monthly committee meetings.